Project Title

 A number of time-critical societal applications deployed in the cloud infrastructure have to provide high reliability and throughput, along with guaranteed low latency for delivering data.
 This low latency guarantee is sorely lacking today, with the so-called tail-latency of slowest responses in popular cloud services being several orders of magnitude longer than the median response times.
 This issue renders the existing cloud infrastructures unsuitable for time-critical societal applications.

-The overarching goal of this project is to enforce a large degree of correlation in the data requests (logical units of data), both temporally (across time) and spatially (as server work units require correlation to achieve high cache hit rates).
-The result is that the logical units of data will be processed at almost the maximum processing speed of the cloud servers.
-By doing so, we will achieve an ultra-low latency Internet.
-This project will produce knowledge necessary to produce the tools that will be the key to dramatically reducing the latency of key societal services; these include cloud services used by a large number of users on a daily basis.
+This project has produced knowledge necessary to produce the tools that are the key to dramatically reducing the latency of important societal services; these include cloud services used by a large number of users on a daily basis.
+The overarching goal of this project was to enforce a large degree of correlation in the data requests (logical units of data), both temporally (across time) and spatially (as server work units require correlation to achieve high cache hit rates).
+The result is that the logical units of data can be processed at almost the maximum processing speed of the cloud servers.

 Main results achieved so far

-In our CacheDirector paper at EuroSys 2019, we show how we unlocked a performance-enhancing feature that existed in Intel® processors for almost a decade.
+In CacheDirector [EuroSys 2019], we show how we unlocked a performance-enhancing feature that existed in Intel® processors for almost a decade.
 Our results show that placing incoming packets on the so-called slice of the fast cache memory that is closest to the CPU core that will process the packet could reduce the tail latencies in latency-critical Network Function Virtualization (NFV) service chains by 21.5%.
 In our USENIX ATC 2020 paper, we demonstrate that optimizing DDIO (a form of direct cache access) could reduce the latency of I/O intensive network functions running at 100Gbps by up to ~30%.

 Progress beyond the state of the art